 Defect / Bug Life Cycle: The defect life cycle or Bug life cycle is the process of reporting and resolving the bug and tracking the status.
 The goal of the defect or bug life cycle is to resolve and test the bug or defect and follow the process until a defect or bug exists.
 The defect/bug can be raised at any point during testing and could be reported to the relevant development team to fix it.
 The defect carries its lifetime until its status becomes closed.

 - New: When any defect or bug is found and validated, the status of but or defect is logged in as New.

-- Assigned: Once a bug or defect is raised and considered as valid, the raised defect or bug is assigned to the relevant team or developer to resolve, and the status marked as Assigned.
+- Assigned: Once a bug or defect is raised and considered valid, the raised defect or bug is assigned to the relevant team or developer to resolve, and the status is marked as Assigned.

 - Resolved: After fixing the issue by developers, the status of the bug or defect is changed to Resolved and reassigned to testing for the retest.

-- Rejected: After analyzing any reported bug or defect by developers, if they find that a bug is invalid, then developers can reject the bug or defect by providing a valid reason, and status is marked as Rejected.
+- Rejected: After analyzing any reported bug or defect by developers, if they find that a bug is invalid, developers can reject the bug or defect by providing a valid reason, and the status is marked as Rejected.